niallsmart/Backbone.Lawnchair/README.md

 # Backbone Lawnchair Adapter

-A drop-in replacement for `Backbone.sync` that uses a Lawnchair instance for persistence
+A drop-in implementation of `Backbone.sync` that uses a Lawnchair instance for client-side persistence.

-[Lawnchair](http://westcoastlogic.com/lawnchair/) is a simple cross-browser JSON storage engine.
-This adapter is useful for browsers that don't support the DOM `localStorage` APIs.
+[Lawnchair](http://westcoastlogic.com/lawnchair/) is a simple JSON storage engine that implements several legacy techniques for persistence.
+If you're using a modern browser that implements the DOM `localStorage` APIs, you should probably use [backbone.localStorage](https://github.com/jeromegn/Backbone.localStorage) instead.

 ## Usage